reimagined/resolve/docs/advanced-techniques.md

 <!-- prettier-ignore-end -->

-A merged module's code is treated the same as the application's code.
-The resulting application's bundles include the module code and configurations as if they were always a part of the application.
+A merged module's code is included into the resulting application's bundles and behaves as a part of the application.

-For an example on using modules, see the [Hacker News](https://github.com/reimagined/resolve/tree/master/examples/hacker-news) sample application.
-This application makes use of the authentication module and the comments module provided by reSolve.
+For an example on how to use modules, see the [Hacker News](https://github.com/reimagined/resolve/tree/master/examples/hacker-news) sample application.
+This application uses the authentication module and the comments module that reSolve provides.

 ## Upload Files